BBA in Human Resources: Degree Overview

 - Managerial accounting

 - Employment law

 Popular Career Options

-Individuals interested in entering the human resources profession with a bachelor's degree can qualify for a variety of positions, each with a unique set of responsibilities.
+Individuals interested in entering the human resources profession with a bachelor's degree might qualify for a variety of positions, each with a unique set of responsibilities.
 They could search for employment in human resources departments and industrial or labor relations organizations.
 Some potential careers might include:

 - Human resources generalist